Call Us Today! (919) 617-9656

 Cognitive Behavior Therapy (CBT)

 Cognitive behavior therapy (CBT) is a group of psychotherapeutic interventions that aim to explore and modify the relationships between cognitions (thoughts), behaviors (actions), and emotions (feelings) as a way to help people face and overcome life’s challenges.
-While there are many different types of CBT, most approaches put a primary emphasis on modifying a person’s thoughts and conclude that therapeutic change is accomplished, at least in part, by teaching people how to think in a more adaptive (or effective) manner.
-These changes in thinking have subsequent effects on an individual’s emotions and behaviors, thus reducing those symptoms (e.g, depression, anxiety, addiction, etc.) that are at the core of a person’s distress and difficulties.
+In other words, while there are many different types of CBT, most approaches put an emphasis on modifying a person’s thoughts and conclude that therapeutic change is primarily accomplished by teaching people how to think in a more adaptive manner.
+Above all, these changes in thinking have subsequent effects on an individual’s emotions and behaviors, therefore reducing those symptoms (e.g, depression, anxiety, addiction, etc.) that are at the core of a person’s distress and difficulties.

 Learn More About CBT

 This may just be a personal preference of ours, but we value practicality.
 Cognitive Behavior Therapy has a well-researched theoretical base, but in treatment what takes precedence is what is currently taking place in an individual’s life and what can be done to make desired changes.
-Achieving greater insight is a worthwhile pursuit, but we’re more concerned with helping people put that greater insight to use.
+While achieving greater insight is a worthwhile pursuit, above all, we’re more concerned with helping people put that greater insight to use.

 We believe in the adage, “It is a therapist’s goal to work themselves out of a job.”
-At Mindly, we understand that the reason why people come to therapy is because they are looking for help in escaping some sort of distress.
-We want to help you feel better as soon as possible while also setting you up for long-term success.
+At Mindly, we understand that the reason people come to therapy is because they are looking for help in escaping some sort of distress.
+Therefore, we want to help you feel better as soon as possible while also setting you up for long-term success.

 At Mindly, we do not delude ourselves into thinking that we know how to solve every problem that our clients experience or that we can somehow lead an individual down a path towards “enlightenment” or “self-actualization” (think Gandhi).
-Instead, we strive to assist individuals overcome specific obstacles that may be in their self-defined path towards whatever larger end they choose to pursue.
-Why?
-Self-actualization is life-long process, whereas therapy shouldn’t have to be.
+Instead, we strive to assist individuals overcome specific obstacles that may be in their path towards whatever larger end they choose to pursue.
+In other words, self-actualization is life-long process, whereas therapy shouldn’t have to be.

 CBT works well within a problem-solving/coaching framework and is not just for treating mental illness.
 We believe that while there is such a thing as mental illness, most of the distress and dysfunction that people (including those with a mental illness) experience is the result of ineffectively utilized mental and behavioral responses to environmental demands.
 In this sense, mental illness becomes just another obstacle to overcome in pursuit of one’s goals.
 Because thoughts, emotions, and behaviors underlie all human conscious experience, CBT can be useful in a wide-range of human pursuits including improving physical health, career advancement, and even spirituality.